When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 Rhode Island Red Chicken

-Even with the extreme conditions, these chickens can endure and produce hard-shelled eggs.
-This chicken can lay 200-250 eggs every year even without an adequate diet.
+Even in extreme conditions, these chickens can endure and produce hard-shelled eggs.
+This chicken can lay 200-250 eggs yearly without an adequate diet.

 Barred Plymouth Rock Chickens